Article

 • Any increased tax rates for higher income individuals.

-As we anticipate any changes brought by the markup, consider the following deeper dive into many of the principal proposals, summarized by tax type.
+As we anticipate any changes brought by the Senate, please consider the following deeper dive into many of the principal proposals, summarized by tax type.

-A table detailing some of the proposed changes to individual taxation
+A table detailing the topics, proposals, and relevant dates for House passed bill changes to individual taxation

-A table detailing some of the proposed changes to international taxation
+A table detailing the topics, proposals, and relevant dates for House passed bill changes to international tax

-A table detailing some of the proposed changes to estate taxation
+A table detailing the house republican proposed changes to estate taxation

-A table detailing some of the proposed changes to miscellaneous tax laws
+A table detailing the house republican proposed changes to miscellaneous taxes

 • A termination of the miscellaneous itemized deduction;